appscode/blog/content/post/kubedb-v2024.12.19/index.md

 ### New Versions
 We have added support for `Elasticsearch` versions `xpack-7.17.25`, `xpack-8.15.4`, `xpack-8.16.0` and `opensearch-1.3.19`.
-Here is yaml for elasticsearch version `xpack-8.16.0`
+Here is a yaml for elasticsearch version `xpack-8.16.0`

 ```yaml
 apiVersion: kubedb.com/v1